 Update Apps / Install Apps: Reinstall or update the apps which were marked as incompatible.

 Connecting User Account with Microsoft Account: Starting with Windows 10, you can use a Microsoft account on the computer.
 You can also choose to link an existing local account with a Microsoft Account (the windows live account).
-In case you are confused, its the Live Account, Hotmail Account or the Xbox account.
+If you are confused, it’s the Live Account, Hotmail Account, or the Xbox account.

 Connect with Windows Store & Find related Apps: Another new thing in Windows 10 is the Microsoft Store.
-It allows you to install apps from one place and keep it updated as new updates are rolled out.
-This way not only you are aware of what you need to redownload when you switch to a new PC but also never miss an update.
+It allows you to install apps from one place and keep them updated as new updates are rolled out.
+This way, you are aware of what you need to redownload when you switch to a new PC and never miss an update.